rayblair06/type-safety/README.md

 }
 ```

-### Adding Items to the Array
+#### Step 3: Adding Items to the Array

-Once your array is set up, you can start adding items to it.
-The array will automatically validate that each item is of the correct type.
+Once your type-safe array is set up, you can add items to it.
+The array will automatically validate that each item matches the defined type.

 ```php
 $array = new FooArrayType();